-197. The graphs below demonstrate there has been very little change in the sex and disability profiles of our employees over the last five years.
+198. The graphs below demonstrate there has been very little change in the sex and disability profiles of our employees over the last five years.
 Latest data indicates that 9% of our workforce (who chose to answer the question) are reporting a disability.

-198. We have mentioned that our goal is to reflect the economically active community in our employees.
+199. We have mentioned that our goal is to reflect the economically active community in our employees.
 Below is a comparison, using 2021 census data, comparing our employee demographics, to those of the city by sex, religion, ethnicity and disability.

-- 199. For disabilities, the 'Yes' response in the Census includes those reporting both severe and mild impact on day-to-day living.
+- 200. For disabilities, the 'Yes' response in the Census includes those reporting both severe and mild impact on day-to-day living.
 One assumption we could make, is that those experiencing severe impacts on their day-to-day life are unlikely to be economically active.
-Making this assumption, and excluding them from this analysis gives a better comparison between our employees and the economically active in our local community, shown below.
-In addition, a significant proportion of council employees (21.4%) have either not answered or stated 'prefer not to say' when asked if they consider themselves to have a disability.
-Work with employees to encourage them to disclose this information will provide a more accurate picture. - 200.
+Making this assumption, and excluding them from this analysis gives a better comparison between our employees and the economically active in our local community, shown below. - 201.
 In general, we still have room to improve in reflecting our local economically active population in our employee profile.
 It is important to note that this data is taken from the Census data for population, and therefore includes citizens that are not economically active.
 This, combined with the much higher proportion of employees not answering/preferring to not respond makes analysing the data quite difficult.
-Regardless, it is still clear that we need to promote the employment of the disabled as well as religious and ethnic minorities. - 201.
+Regardless, it is still clear that we need to promote the employment of the disabled as well as religious and ethnic minorities. - 202.
 The data for disciplinary, grievance, leavers, and promotions for the year 2022/23 is not appropriate to publish as the datasets are based on fewer than ten employees and the lower numbers pose a threat to employee confidentiality.